-- 28 states require insurers that cover prescription drugs to provide coverage of the full range of FDA-approved contraceptive drugs and devices.
+- 28 states require insurers that cover prescription drugs to provide coverage of FDA-approved prescription contraceptive drugs and devices.

-20 states allow certain employers and insurers to refuse to comply with the mandate.
-8 states do not permit refusal by any employers or insurers.
+- 20 states allow certain employers and insurers to refuse to comply with the mandate; 8 states do not permit refusal by any employers or insurers.

-- 3 states include a “limited” refusal clause that allows only churches and church associations to refuse to provide coverage, and does not permit hospitals or other entities to do so.
+- 3 states include a “limited” refusal clause that allows only churches and church associations to refuse to provide coverage and does not permit hospitals or other entities to do so.

 - 14 of the 20 states with exemptions require employees to be notified when their health plan does not cover contraceptives.